 How to Get Around Bogota

-And if you really want the local experience-ride the TransMilenio (this form of public bus transit services up to 2 million people per day and is the largest bus rapid transit system in the world).
+And if you really want the local experience, ride the TransMilenio, a form of public bus transit services up to 2 million people per day.
+It’s also the largest bus transit system in the world.

 Where to Stay in Bogota

 - Click Clack Hotel – This is a super cool modern hotel that has a bar up top with a great view of the city from above.
 There is also a location in Medellin that we stayed at and LOVED.

 - Four Points by Sheraton in Bogota – This hotel has artwork displayed throughout the lobby.
 They also have an amazing breakfast and daily happy hour.
 We love this hotel because it’s next to Parque 93 and is located in a relatively safe area.

 - Selina La Candelaria Bogotá – This hip hostel/hotel has an amazing bar with great happy hour and is centrally located in La Candelaria.
 It’s super affordable too!